 - Canonical tag: A piece of code to tell search engines to only index this page and no other version of it.

 - Content: Text and images displayed on a web page.

-- Disavow: A request made through Webmaster Tools to ignore the incoming link.
+- Disavow: A request made through Google Search Console to ignore the incoming link.

-- Download speed: The time it takes for a web page to show on screen.
+- Download speed: The time it takes for your website to be downloaded from a server and show on a screen.

 - Duplicate content: Text which is repeated on your website or other websites.

 - Forums: Online chat rooms where people share information.